Interdisciplinary Enrichment Fellowship

-The Interdisciplinary Enrichment Fellowship (IEF) is a merit-based award to support recruitment and professional development of outstanding incoming underrepresented* masters and doctoral students enrolling in a campus immersion degree program who exhibit interdisciplinary qualities that make them an excellent match for success within our university design.
+The Interdisciplinary Enrichment Fellowship (IEF) is a merit-based award to support recruitment and professional development of outstanding incoming underrepresented* masters and doctoral students enrolling in a on-campus immersion degree program who exhibit interdisciplinary qualities that make them an excellent match for success within our university design.
 Students must be nominated by their admitting academic unit.

 Each department may submit no more than five (5) nominations per program.

 *This may include individual circumstances of an exceptional nature and those inadequately represented in their field of study; including socioeconomic background; first-generation college students, and minority student populations.
 First generation college students are individuals whose parent(s) or other immediate family (i.e., parents and siblings), as well as extended family (i.e., grandparents, aunts, uncles, cousins, etc.), have not earned a bachelor's or postsecondary education degree

 NOTE: Tuition award applies to Arizona resident, non-resident, or international tuition.
 No fees are covered as part of this fellowship, including mandatory program fees.

 Terms of Award